manzaigit/manzaigit.github.io/neuroscience.md

 2. What data can we get?

+    Various groups are creating new imaging techniques to get higher resolutions
+    - e.g. Massachusetts General Hospital, 100-micron resolution in a whole brain, 7T

     When drawing insights from brain images using ML techniques, make sure number of subjects (or at least, samples) is not too small.

     Multi-site scans can be [inconsistent](https://www.spectrumnews.org/news/in-brain-imaging-studies-of-autism-location-may-alter-results/)